Tampa Bay Psychoanalytic Society

 Register Online: https://tbps.wildapricot.org/

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and the Tampa Bay Psychoanalytic Society.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and Tampa Bay Psychoanalytic Society.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.

 TBPS provides high quality continuing education seminars and study groups in psychoanalytic theory and clinical application.
 It offers a supportive, inclusive, collegial community for mental health professionals in the Tampa Bay area.